NLnetLabs/routinator/source/initialisation.rst

 ---------------------

-To see if Routinator has been initialised correctly and your firewall allows the required connections, it is recommended to perform an initial test run.
+To see if Routinator has been initialised correctly and your firewall allows the required outbound connections on ports 443 and 873, it is recommended to perform an initial test run.
 You can do this by having Routinator print a validated ROA payload (VRP) list with the :subcmd:`vrps` subcommand, and using :option:`-v` to increase the log level so you can verify if Routinator establishes connections as expected.

 .. code-block:: bash